 5. Pymatuning Lake

 Pymatuning Lake’s 17,088-acre Pymatuning Reservoir is the largest lake in Pennsylvania, which crosses into Ohio, and is one of the state’s most visited state parks.
 In the summer, visitors can enjoy boating, fishing, swimming, birding (keep an eye out for bald eagles!), camping, and other recreational opportunities.
-They can also visit the Pennsylvania Fish and Boat Commission’s fish hatchery and Visitor Center.
 There’s plenty to do when snow is on the ground, too: there are five miles of trails set aside just for snowmobiles, and most open areas of the park are used for cross-country skiing.
-Ice fishing is also a must here where you could possibly catch a walleye, perch, or crappie.
+Ice fishing is also a must here, where you could possibly catch a walleye, perch, or crappie.